|

 the Fred Buttel Distinguished Scholarship Award by the Environment

 and Technology section of the American Sociological Association.
 During spring 2007 Clarke was the Anschutz Distinguished Scholar at Princeton University.
+In 2009 he was elected as Fellow of AAAS.

 Clarke served on a National